HOW TO APPLY FOR ADMISSION

 3. Complete the immunization form.

 4. Due to ongoing concerns related to COVID-19, the Accuplacer placement is not required.
 Please provide us with your high school gpa, or prior placement test results from another college or provide your ACT, SAT, or MCA test scores.

 6. Watch for your invitation to attend New Student Orientation.

 Send your paper applications and transcripts to us:

 Please feel free to contact us for more information about the application process, general information, on-campus housing, or financial aid.

 A printable paper copy of the application for admission is available here.
 Paper applications for admission are also available at our Admissions office on campus or can be requested from our Admissions Representative, Amanda Strapple, via email at admissions*AT*fdltcc.edu.

 Application for admission is open for the fall and spring semesters, and summer session.
 Students may apply and register for classes through the first six class days of the fall and spring semesters.
 Summer session requires admission and registration prior to the first class day.
 Early application and registration is recommended.

 Students who wish to register as first-year students must complete a Fond du Lac Tribal and Community College application or the universal Minnesota State Colleges and Universities System Application.
 Forms may be obtained from the Admissions Office or any Minnesota high school counselor.
-The online application process begins here.
-Printable Application forms are available here.
+Click the button below to start the online application process.
+Or, click here to access the paper application.

-After completing the application, applicants must provide placement test results (ACT, SAT) or complete the Accuplacer placement test at Fond du Lac Tribal and Community College.
+After completing the application, applicants must provide placement test results (ACT, SAT or MCA) or complete the Accuplacer placement test at Fond du Lac Tribal and Community College.